 Why don't all agencies implement a consistent customer insurance review program?

-If customer insurance reviews are so great, why doesn't everyone already do them?
-There are many reasons.
+If customer insurance reviews are so beneficial to insurance agencies AND their customers, why doesn't everyone already do them?

 Lack of Know-How